Epping Main Sewer Project

 The project involves our contractor, John Holland Pty Ltd, building a 2.4-kilometre-long large-diameter sewer pipe at depths of up to 35 metres.

-The pipe will be constructed by tunnelling underground using large Tunnel Boring Machines (TBMs), and the tunnel will cross under the Merri Creek and Hume Freeway.
+The pipe is being constructed by tunnelling underground using large Tunnel Boring Machines (TBMs), and the tunnel involves crossing under the Merri Creek and Hume Freeway.

-John Holland Pty Ltd needs to build five construction shafts to enable the underground tunnelling to occur, and four of these shafts will become permanent access manholes after the project works have been completed.
+John Holland Pty Ltd built five construction shafts, which enabled the underground tunnelling to occur.
+These shafts will become permanent access manholes after the project works are completed.

-The first stage of works involves excavating the shafts to depths of up to 35 metres.
+The first stage of works involved excavating the shafts to depths of up to 35 metres.
 Cranes then lowered the TBM down into the shaft, allowing tunnelling work to begin.